Parataisa/Perf-or-comp/05/Barbist_05.md

 A) Basic Optimization Levels
 ----------------------------
+## Cluster
 ![Comparison of GCC optimization levels on cluster](results_a/optimization_summary_bars_cluster.png)
+## Local
 ![Comparison of GCC optimization levels on local](results_a/optimization_summary_bars_local.png)
 - For all the graphs see results_a folder.

 ## Discusion
-- For delannoy: Further optimizations (-O3, -Ofast) don't improve performance beyond -O2
+- For delannoy: -O2, -O3, and -Ofast are almost the same. -O1, and -Os are the same.
-- For mmul: It already sees performance improvements with -O1, the other flags do not show any further improvements, some improvements with -Ofast
+- For mmul: It already sees performance improvements with -O1, the other flags do not show any further improvements, maybe some improvements with -Ofast and -O3
-- For nbody: Mostly the same as with mmul but further improvements are seen when compiled with -Ofast.
+- For nbody: Has significant improvements with -Ofast
 - For npb: Almost consisted performance across all optimization levels, but -O0.
-- For qap: Almost consisted performance across all optimization levels, but -O0. -O1 and -Os are a bit worse than the rest.
+- For qap: Almost consisted performance across all optimization levels, but -O0.
+A bit worse performance with -O1, and -Os.
-- For ssca2: Almost consisted performance across all optimization levels, but -O0. -O1 and -Os are a bit worse than the rest.
+- For ssca2: Similar to delannoy
 - Like expected -O0 has the worst performance.